 For more tips on dealing with anxiety related to national or world events and war, check out the following links:

-- The American Psychological Association also has a brochure titled "The Road to Resilience" (if this link is not working, go to www.apahelpcenter.org and type in "resilience" to get to the link for the brochure).
+- The American Psychological Association also has a brochure titled "The Road to Resilience" (if this link is not working, go to www.apa.org/helpcenter and type in "road to resilience" to get to the link for the brochure).
 This brochure is full of information about resilience, ways to build resilience, and places to seek help.